In the Rehabilitation, Reintegration & Recovery space

 Speciality Centers equipped with cutting edge infrastructure

-Personality comprises the behavioural pattern, how we react, our views & thoughts, feelings and our ability to understand and cope with a situation.
+Personality comprises the behavioural pattern, how we react, our views & thoughts, feelings, and our ability to understand and cope with a situation.
 A healthy personality enables a person to function efficiently in daily life.
-But what happens when we can’t manage our personality and end up messing up our life and relationships?
+But what happens when we can’t manage our personality and end up messing up our lives and relationships?
 This condition is medically termed as a Personality Disorder.